 Alex Pappas is a Washington D.C.-based political reporter for The Daily Caller.
 He has also written for The Washington Examiner and the Mobile Press-Register.
 Pappas is a graduate of The University of the South in Sewanee, Tenn., where he was editor-in-chief of The Sewanee Purple.
 While in college, he did internships at NBC's Meet the Press and the White House.
 He grew up in Mobile, Ala., where he graduated from St. Paul's Episcopal School.
 He and his wife live on Capitol Hill.

-WASHINGTON -- Ohio Sen. Rob Portman acknowledged Thursday he is thinking about running for president in 2016.
+The hawkish Republican Sen. Lindsey Graham of South Carolina says he is thinking about running for president in 2016.